opentracing-contrib/java-mongo-driver/README.md

 ```

 ### Mongo Span Name
 By default, span names are set to the operation performed by the Mongo client.
 To customize the span name, provide a MongoSpanNameProvider to the client that alters the span name.
 If a provder is not provided, the span name will remain the default.
-Refer to the PrefixSpanNameProvider class code necessary to prefix the operation name.

 ```java
 //Create TracingMongoClient with custom span name